 My editing skills are excellent, which is my main selling point.
 People come to me because they know I will do a great job!
 I have a wide range of customers, from students to book writers and regular magazines.
 My work has grown over the years and, while I’m not making millions, I regularly take home around £1,200 a month.

-BowTiedOpossum (from ) started BowTied Opossum almost 2 years ago.
+BowTiedOpossum (from ) started BowTied Opossum about 2 years ago.

 Hello, my name is Opossum and I’m the founder of BowTiedOpossum.
 Did that first sentence confuse you?
 Well, you’re not alone.
 We’ll get to that later though.

 After 9 months, I’ve managed to grow the newsletter to $3k a month in between my career, outside consulting, personal projects, and family/kids.
 I’ve done this completely anonymously with 0 ad dollars, by myself, and no prior social media presence to give it a boost.